The open dihypergraph dichotomy for generalized Baire spaces and its applications: Outlook

 The questions studied in this paper make sense for other spaces such as the {\bf strong $\kappa$-Choquet spaces} studied in \cite{coskey2013generalized} and \cite{agostini2021generalized}.
 Is it consistent that the open dihypergraph dichotomy holds for all such spaces and does it have similar applications?
 Are there analogues to the results in this paper for {\bf singular cardinals} $\kappa$ with $2^{<\kappa}=\kappa$?
+In setting of $\cof(\kappa)=\omega$, the space ${}^\omega\kappa$ is called the $\kappa$-Baire space \cites{DimonteMottoRosSingular,DimonteMottoRosShi}.
+Variants of the perfect set property and the Baire property for subsets of the $\kappa$-Baire space in $L(V_{\kappa+1})$ have been studied \cites{CramerPSPandI0,DimonteSolovay,DimontePovedaThei}.

-Omer Ben-Neria, Sakae Fuchino, Istv\'an Juh\'asz, Justin Moore and Teruyuki Yorioka asked about the following problem on higher analogues to the {\bf open graph axiom}.
+Ben-Neria, Fuchino, Juh\'asz, Moore and Yorioka asked about the following problem on higher analogues to the {\bf open graph axiom}.
 Let $\OGA_\kappa$ denote the statement that $\OGA_\kappa(X)$ \footnote{See the paragraph before Definition~\ref{OGD def}.} holds for all subsets $X$ of ${}^\kappa\kappa$.

 \begin{problem} Is it consistent that $\OGA_\kappa$ holds for some regular uncountable cardinal $\kappa$ with $\kappa^{<\kappa}=\kappa$? \end{problem}